adabebe/pbmd/README.md

 ## Use cases
 1. What are diseases that affect the animal?
 1. What are the rare diseases?
-1. Which disease are common?
+1. Which diseases are common?
-1. What disease often occur in conjuction?
+1. What diseases often occur in conjuction?
 1. What genetic factors contribute to these diseases?
 1. How does the prevalence of these diseases change over time
 1. Do chemical factors play role?